-If a dishonest act is found, not only will you personally be fined, but the university may lose the right to have student commuter passes issued, inconveniencing large numbers of students.
-You will also be subject to strict punishment by the university if such acts are discovered.
+If a dishonest act is discovered, not only will you personally be fined, but the university may lose the right to have student commuter passes issued, inconveniencing large numbers of students.
+If a dishonest act is discovered, you will also receive strict penalty from the university.